 (c) The lateral acceleration (alateral), [m/s²]

-The accelerations are derived by evaluation of GNSS (GLOBAL NAVIGATION SATELLITE SYSTEM as defined by ISO 24245:2023) signals.
+The accelerations are derived by evaluation of GNSS (Global Navigation Satellite System as defined by ISO 24245:2023) signals.
 The recommended sampling rate is 10 Hz or more.
 Otherwise, the below described filtering process is not working.

 Filter for measured Values